paradime-io/social-media-data-modeling-challenge/README.md

 ## Conclusions

+The data roles in demand in 2023 were data analyst, data engineer, and data scientist.
+While the LinkedIn jobs focus on data-related roles, so do the Kaggle survey participants, as well as Hacker News as indicated by topics observed through topic modeling.

 The Hacker News (HN), Kaggle, Stack Overflow (SO) communities are generally interacting with the job skills that are in demand.
 HN Jobs and SO communities seem to lean more towards software engineering / engineering roles, so it would make sense to have a focus on Javascript, Typescript, Java, and Rust.

-The HN community talked mostly about generative AI and ChatGPT in 2022-2023, and their posts on average had neutral sentiment towards these topics.
+The HN community talked mostly about generative AI and ChatGPT in 2023, and their posts on average had neutral sentiment towards these topics.
 Aside from that they were also interested in deep learning/neural networks.
-If this community looks for jobs in HN Jobs, then their interest in Python suggests they are interacting with the job skills in demand for the data roles.
-Since SQL is a top requirement in data roles, the HN community could benefit from having more interest in this topic.
+If this community looks for data jobs according to their interest in gen AI and Python, then they would be interacting with the job skills in demand for the data roles.
+Additionally, since SQL is a top requirement in data roles, the HN community could benefit from having more interest in this topic.
+However, their interest in Rust doesn't overlap with Kaggle and SO communities, and it also doesn't seem to be a top requirement for data roles.

-The data roles in demand in 2023 were data analyst, data engineer, and data scientist.
-While the LinkedIn jobs focus on data-related roles, so do the Kaggle survey participants, as well as Hacker News as indicated by topics observed through topic modeling.

 In conclusion, all three communities displayed an interest in Python through their posts and survey responses, which aligns well with what companies require to fill data positions.